tpyd/gameboy/README.md

 # A Gameboy emulator written in Rust

-## About
-This project is mainly for educational purposes.
+This project is primarily for educational purposes.

-To initialize submodules, clone using `--recurse-submodules`, or run the command `git submodule update --init` after cloning.

 # Status
-There are the tests that the emulator successfully passes.
+These are the tests that the emulator successfully passes.

+## Blargg
 | Test                  | Pass |
 | --                    | --   |
 | 01-special            | ✔    |